timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 # Advanced data management
-In the final part of this tutorial, you will see some more advanced techniques to efficiently manage your tick and candlestick data long-term.
+The final part of this tutorial shows you some more advanced techniques to efficiently manage your tick and candlestick data long-term.
 TimescaleDB is equipped with multiple features that help you manage your data lifecycle and reduce your disk storage needs as your data grows.

-You will see four examples how you can set up automation policies on your hypertable (containing tick data) and continuous aggregates (containing various candlestick aggregations) to save on disk storage and improve the performance of long-range analytical queries:
+This section contains four examples of how you can set up automation policies on your tick data hypertable, and your candlestick continuous aggregates.
+This can help you save on disk storage and improve the performance of long-range analytical queries by
+automatically:

-* Automatically delete older tick data
+* Deleting older tick data
-* Automatically delete older candlestick data
+* Deleting older candlestick data
-* Automatically compress tick data
+* Compressing tick data
-* Automatically compress candlestick data
+* Compressing candlestick data

-Before implementing any of these automation policies, it’s important to gain a high level understanding about chunk time intervals in TimescaleDB hypertables and continuous aggregates.
-The chunk time interval you set for your tick data table directly affects how these automation policies will work.
-Hence, we suggest that you should have at least a high level understanding of [hypertables and chunks][chunks].
+Before you implement any of these automation policies, it's important to have a high level understanding about chunk time intervals in TimescaleDB hypertables and continuous aggregates.
+The chunk time interval you set for your tick data table directly affects how these automation policies work.
+For more information, see the
+[hypertables and chunks][chunks] section.

 ## Hypertable chunk time intervals and automation policies
 TimescaleDB uses hypertables to provide a high-level and familiar abstraction